Title: Army private, Mexican War; Army lieutenant colonel, Civil War

 Faded black and white photo of Robert Emmet Winslow

-Robert Emmet Winslow had a son named Robert Emmet Winslow who gave his son the same name.
-This story centers on the first Robert who served his country during the Mexican War as a private in the 5th Infantry.
-He came home to his father (also named Robert), went into business as an innkeeper, married Mary Tyson, and had his namesake son in 1857.
+The former private from the 5th Infantry came home, went into business as an innkeeper, married Mary Tyson, and had his namesake son in 1857.
 Daughter Margaret arrived in 1860.

 Once the Civil War began.
-Robert joined Company H of the 20th Pennsylvania Volunteer Infantry on April 30, 1861 as a 1st Lieutenant.
-It was a three-month commitment but, unlike many who reenlisted, Robert returned to his family and business.
+Robert joined Company H of the 20th Pennsylvania Volunteer Infantry on April 30, 1861 as a 1st lieutenant.
+It was a three-month commitment but, unlike many who promptly reenlisted, Robert returned to his family and business when he was discharged.

-Back in his hometown, Robert transitioned from innkeeping to running a tavern, then to liquor sales, although the occupation on his death certificate said he was still a hotel keeper.
-He succumbed to a coronary occlusion in 1893, and his wife Mary joined him at Mount Moriah in 1901.
+His main interest was in innkeeping.
+From there he listed his occupation as running a tavern, then to liquor sales, although the occupation on his death certificate said he was still a hotel keeper.
+He succumbed to a coronary occlusion in 1893, and his wife Mary died in 1901.
+Their grave markers are in the as-yet uncleared Section 116.
+Their son was a postal clerk in Camden when he died in 1906 and was interred in Section 149.

 Robert Emmet Winslow headstone at Mount Moriah Cemetery